FIRE TECHNOLOGY

 This course is designed to meet the state re-certification requirements for emergency medical personnel.
 The course relates to patient assessment, cardiovascular systems, fractures, splinting, childbirth and environmental emergencies.
 Must possess a current valid CPR card in Basic Life Support of Health Care Providers.
 (11/18)

-FIRE-71A FIRE INSTRUCTOR I
+FIRE-71A FIRE AND EMERGENCY SERVICES INSTRUCTOR 1

 FIRE-71B FIRE INSTRUCTOR II